Introduction to Python

 F9 to execute (Figure 3).
 This will execute this line of code in the so-called IPython Console, which by default is on the bottom-right of the window.
 You can also type directly into this console.

 All set up?
 Then let's get started!
-This course consists of seven chapters.
+This course consists of eight chapters.
 Each chapter builds on the previous chapters, so it is recommended to follow the chapters in order.

 - Introduction to Python (this chapter)